Insider trading: By members of Congress

-Further
+Incidents

-Anil Kumar, a senior partner at management consulting firm McKinsey & Company, pleaded guilty in 2010 to insider trading in a "descent from the pinnacle of the business world".
+Anil Kumar, a senior partner at management consulting firm McKinsey & Company, pleaded guilty to conspiracy and securities fraud in 2010.

 Chip Skowron, a hedge fund co-portfolio manager of FrontPoint Partners LLC's health care funds, was convicted of insider trading in 2011, for which he served five years in prison.
 He had been tipped off by a consultant to a company that the company was about to make a negative announcement regarding its clinical trial for a drug.
 Skowron initially denied the charges against him and his defense attorney said he would plead not guilty, saying "We look forward to responding to the allegations more fully in court at the appropriate time".
 However, after the consultant charged with tipping him off pleaded guilty, he changed his position, and admitted his guilt.

 Rajat Gupta, who had been managing partner of McKinsey & Co. and a director at Goldman Sachs Group Inc. and Procter & Gamble Co., was convicted by a federal jury in 2012 and sentence to two years in prison for leaking inside information to hedge fund manager Raj Rajaratnam who was sentenced to 11 years in prison.
 The case was prosecuted by the office of United States Attorney for the Southern District of New York Preet Bharara.

 Mathew Martoma, former hedge fund trader and portfolio manager at S.A.C.
 Capital Advisors, was accused of generating possibly the largest single insider trading transaction profit in history at a value of $276 million.
 He was convicted in February 2014, and is serving a nine-year prison sentence.

 With the guilty plea by Perkins Hixon in 2014 for insider trading from 2010 to 2013 while at Evercore Partners, Bharara said in a press release that 250 defendants whom his office had charged since August 2009 had now been convicted.

 On December 10, 2014, a federal appeals court overturned the insider trading convictions of two former hedge fund traders, Todd Newman and Anthony Chiasson, based on "erroneous" instructions given to jurors by the trial judge.
 The decision was expected to affect the appeal of the separate insider-trading conviction of former SAC Capital portfolio manager Michael Steinberg and the U.S. Attorney and the SEC in 2015 did drop their cases against Steinberg and others.

 In 2016, Sean Stewart, a former managing director at Perella Weinberg Partners LP and vice president at JPMorgan Chase, was convicted on allegations he tipped his father on pending health-care deals.
 The father, Robert Stewart, previously had pleaded guilty but did not testify during his son's trial.
 It was argued that by way of compensation for the tip, the father had paid more than $10,000 for Sean's wedding photographer.